jkcharlie6679/Web-Game/README.md

-# snake
+# Web Game

-website snake game
+This repository is about some game run on the web.